UsingBitcoin/usingbitcoin.online/README.md

 Open Source Website - https://usingbitcoin.online

 # License
-This Open Source Website is under GNU General Public License v3.0
+-This Open Source Website is under GNU General Public License v3.0

 ## Permissions of the license.

-Commercial use
+-Commercial use
-Distribution
+-Distribution
-Modification
+-Modification
-Patent use
+-Patent use
-Private use
+-Private use

 ## Conditions of the license.

-Disclose source
+-Disclose source
-License and copyright notice
+-License and copyright notice
-Same license
+-Same license
-State changes
+-State changes

 ## Limitations of the license.

-Liability
+-Liability
-Warranty
+-Warranty